splorp/wordpress-comment-blocklist/readme.md

 ## Known Issues, Limitations & Other Gotchas

+**WordPress.com Free Plan**

+If you are using the [free hosted version of WordPress](https://wordpress.com/free/), the Disallowed Comment Keys field is limited to 10,000 entries.
+Since the current version of the blocklist contains several thousand more entries than that, you will be unable to save changes to the Discussion Setting.
+A message will be displayed reading: “In order for your blog to work efficiently, you must reduce the number of entries in the Disallowed Comment Keys.”

 **URL Shorteners**

 As mentioned above, the keywords in the blocklist are based on spam submitted to my own sites.
 Spammers often utilize the [obscuring capabilities of URL shorteners](http://certmag.com/spammers-storm-url-shortening-services/) to hide their nefarious links.
 Therefore, I have included a handful of [URL shortener domains](https://raw.githubusercontent.com/splorp/wordpress-comment-blocklist/master/reference/shorteners.txt) in the blocklist.
 For all practical purposes, there’s no need for a comment to include a shortened URL, as unmodified links can be easily formatted using HTML.
 If you find that your visitors are using shortened URLs on a regular basis, you may wish to remove some or all of [these domains](https://raw.githubusercontent.com/splorp/wordpress-comment-blocklist/master/reference/shorteners.txt) from the blocklist.